robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.3.5 =
+* Fixed issue regarding password update not working in certain cases
+* Changed label for when login with username is selected
+* Fixed small css issue regarding checkboxes labels

 = 2.3.4 =
 * We now load the plugin translation from the current theme in the folder local_pb_lang if it exists otherwise normally from the plugin dir
 * Fixed notices regarding the 'add_meta_box' hook